The Exit 8: Analysis

 In an article by TheGamer, Eric Switzer noted how due to the game's short gameplay loop it allowed the game to thrive on social media platforms such as TikTok, which caused the game to gain popularity and success.
-Similarly, according to Shueisha Online, playthrough videos of the game on YouTube have amassed a total of over 100 million views as of February 2025, with Japanese YouTubers such as Hikakin and Sakura Miko, as well as Nogizaka46 singer Haruka Kaki, observed to have played the game on their channels.
+Similarly, according to Shueisha Online, playthrough videos of the game on YouTube have amassed a total of over 100 million views as of February 2025, with Japanese YouTubers such as Hikakin and Sakura Miko, as well as Nogizaka46 singer Haruka Kaki ja] (賀喜遥香), observed to have played the game on their channels.
 Real Sounds Chihiro Yuki similarly believed that the game's success stemmed from its realistic graphics and easy to understand gameplay in a small environment which made it "highly compatible with live commentary and streaming culture", leading to its popularity.
-Later in the article, Yuki stated that he believed that The Exit 8 getting a film adaptation was an extension of its commercial and cultural success earned by its ideas and concepts, adding that if the film was successful it could lead a trend in indie games being adapted into other mediums, mentioning Gnosia and Paranormasight: The Seven Mysteries of Honjo (Note: Yuki mentioned in the article that Paranormasight wasn't an indie game, however, he still justified the comparison due to the game being a "small-scale production" that shared similarities with The Exit 8.) as other examples; Yuki expressed that it "will be a pioneer in the "indie game film adaptation" movement."
+Later in the article, Yuki stated that he believed that The Exit 8 getting a film adaptation was an extension of its commercial and cultural success earned by its ideas and concepts, adding that if the film was successful it could lead a trend in indie games being adapted into other mediums, mentioning Gnosia and Paranormasight: The Seven Mysteries of Honjo (Note: Yuki mentioned in the article that Paranormasight was not an indie game, however, he still justified the comparison due to the game being a "small-scale production" that shared similarities with The Exit 8.) as other examples; Yuki expressed that it "will be a pioneer in the 'indie game film adaptation' movement."